Zudoku

 { "uptime": 414, "allocatedMemory": 0.19, "totalAllocatedMemory": 0.72, "goroutines": 6, "completedGCCycles": 13, "cpus": 1, "maxHeapUsage": 3.63, "heapInUse": 0.19, "objectsInUse": 846, "OSMemoryObtained": 7.73 }

 To test the Imaginary instance on Unikraft Cloud use the /form endpoint.
-That is, open the https://divine-wind-1ycjvhqs.fra0.kraft.host/form URL in the browser and use the existing forms to process an image.
+That is, open the https://divine-wind-1ycjvhqs.fra.unikraft.app/form address in the browser and use the existing forms to process an image.

 To make actual use of the Imaginary instance, use the endpoints of the HTTP API.
-Endpoints are provided, together with parameters, for different image processing options: /crop, /resize, /flip, /convert, /watermark, /rotate, /blur etc.
+The API provides endpoints, together with parameters, for different image processing options: /crop, /resize, /flip, /convert, /watermark, /rotate, /blur etc.

 kraft cloud instance list